Richardaeld/Fat_Racoon_Kitchen/README.md

 + I want help deciding what to cook for dinner and I like a specific chef's recipes. <!-- Testing Search Chef Name -->

 #### Expectation(s):
+1. The chef search returns the correct information.
 1. The page content fills appropriately and doesn't spill out beyond obvious borders.
 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
 1. Tester knows all recipes that belong to **Fat_Raccoon**.
-1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load the **Index Page** of the Fat Raccoon.
-1. Click on navigation bar's search bar.
+1. Click on the navigation bar's search bar.
-1. Input **Fat_Raccoon** into search bar and submit.
+1. Input **Fat_Raccoon** into the search bar and submit.
-1. Check over returns to make sure all appropriate returns are shown.
+1. Check over the returns to make sure all appropriate returns are shown.
-1. Return to **Index Page** of Fat Raccoon.
+1. Return to the **Index Page** of the Fat Raccoon.
-1. Scroll to bottom of page where **Random Recipe** is located.
+1. Scroll to the bottom of the page, where the **Random Recipe** is located.
-1. Click on chef's name **Fat_Raccoon** under the recipe's name.
+1. Click on the chef's name, **Fat_Raccoon** under the recipe's name.
-1. Check over returns to make sure all appropriate returns are shown.
+1. Check over the returns to make sure all appropriate returns are shown.
-1. Return to **Index Page** of Fat Raccoon.
+1. Return to the **Index Page** of the Fat Raccoon.
-1. Scroll to bottom of page where **Random Recipe** is located.
+1. Scroll to the bottom of the page, where the **Random Recipe** is located.
-1. Click on **Fat_Raccoon** on the sticky note with the chef's bio.
+1. Find the sticky note with **Head Chef** on it and click on **Fat_Raccoon** at the bottom of that sticky note.
-1. Check over returns to make sure all appropriate returns are shown.
+1. Check over the returns to make sure all appropriate returns are shown.
-1. Select any recipe from **Fat_Raccoon** and go to its recipe page.
+1. Select any recipe from the chef **Fat_Raccoon** and go to that recipe's page.
-1. Under the avatar image click the name **Fat_Raccoon**.
+1. Under the avatar image, click on the name **Fat_Raccoon**.
-1. Check over returns to make sure all appropriate returns are shown.
+1. Check over the returns to make sure all appropriate returns are shown.
-1. Return to **Index Page** of Fat Raccoon.
+1. Return to the **Index Page** of the Fat Raccoon.
-1. Scroll to bottom of page where **Random Recipe** is located.
+1. Scroll to the bottom of the page, where the **Random Recipe** is located.
-1. Click on **Browse Fat_Raccoon Recipes** button.
+1. Click on the **Browse Fat_Raccoon Recipes** button.
-1. Check over returns to make sure all appropriate returns are shown.
+1. Check over the returns to make sure all appropriate returns are shown.

 #### Document Result(s):
 1. Documentation of any link that does not appropriately link to all of **Fat_Raccoon**'s recipes, (including where the link was located).

+1. The page (Jinja template), and location on the page where the link is if there is any broken links or they display incorrect information.

 1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if any content has bad UX.
 1. The test name, recipe name, screen resolution, browser/device, and page (Jinja template) if there is an incorrect box shadow.